 Millions of people attend churches on Sundays that are pastored and controlled by one man.
 When congregants look towards the man in the pulpit, they see a man above all men; God’s man; a man chosen by God to be their guide and ruler.
 (The phrase “man of God” is used seventy-two times in the King James Bible.)
 IFB preachers turn to the following verses (and others) to justify their authoritarian rule:

-- Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation . . .
+• Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation . . .
 Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you.
 (Hebrews 13:7,17)

-- Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.
+• Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.
 (1 Timothy 5:17)

 Some IFB churches have a plurality of elders (pastors).
 Supposedly, having multiple “men of God” stymies authoritarian rule.
 However, a closer examination of such churches reveals that while there may be more than one pastor, there’s one, and only one, head pastor.
 Fundamentalist John MacArthur pastors a megachurch in California.
 The church is governed by an elder board.
 But make no mistake about it, Grace Community Church is John MacArthur’s church.
 He alone has the final say.
-I have yet to see an Evangelical church that has an elder board that didn’t have one man that ruled the roost above all others.
+I have yet to see an Evangelical church that has an elder board that didn’t have one man who ruled the roost above all others.

 In IFB circles, along with Evangelicalism in general, congregants revere their pastors.
 This should not shock anyone.
-When you are taught from an early age that the man in the pulpit is God’s messenger; that he is chosen, directed, and anointed by God; is it a surprise that church members idolize their pastor?
+When you are taught from an early age that the man in the pulpit is God’s messenger, that he is chosen, directed, and anointed by God, is it a surprise that church members idolize their pastor?
 As a student at Midwestern, I heard more than one chapel speaker say that a pastor becoming president of the United States would be a step down.
 I was taught that what America needed was more “men of God” called to preach the gospel and stand against Satan.
 I left college in 1979 believing that God had put his stamp of approval on my life; that this “calling” I had received from God was irrevocable.
 (The Bible says in Romans 11:29: For the gifts and calling of God are without repentance.)

 Let me bring this rabbit trail back around to Domelle’s post.
 As is common among IFB preachers, Domelle yearns for the good old days — the 1950s.
 (Please see Pastor Bob Gray Sr. Pines for the 1950s) He pines for a day when “men of God were revered and honored.
 It wasn’t that those men were sinless, but it was the position they held that demanded the respect of every person, and was expected from every person.”